-- 1 The bit is always set on input as well as output - the bit is always clear on input as well as output - x the bit is ignored on input and output - a the bit is an address bit, the bit-number matches this bit specifier's position within the current instruction byte - aN the bit is the Nth address bit, bit-number = N, i.e., a12 is address bit 12 on input, a0 is address bit 0. - i the bit is an input data bit - the bit is an output data bit
+- 1 The bit is always set on input as well as output - 0 The bit is always clear on input as well as output - x The bit is ignored on input and output - a The bit is an address bit, the bit-number matches this bit specifier's position within the current instruction byte - aN The bit is the Nth address bit, bit-number = N, i.e., a12 is address bit 12 on input, a0 is address bit 0. - i The bit is an input data bit; as with a bits an input data bit can optionally be followed by a bit number, here between 0 and 7, if the bit needs to be moved to a different position in the SPI write command byte than it appears in memory. - The bit is an output data bit; as with i bits an output data bit can optionally be followed by a bit number; this is useful in case the part's SPI read command places a particular bit into a different position than the write command put it, e.g., ATtiny22L or AT90S8535 lock bits.